27caribou/product-feedback-app/README.md

 ### `npm run server`

 This will launch the JSON server.
 It should show in the command prompt, but you can open [http://localhost:8000](http://localhost:8000) followed by the routing parameter to view the data.

+**UPDATE: Netlify does not support json-server, hence I had to hardcode the link to the json server now on Vercel.
+To use the local server, you need to go to `src/APICalls.js`, and commenting line 3 and uncommenting line 4 (`var base`).**

 ### `npm start`